Monarchs & Milkweed

 How to Help Monarchs

 First, a note about rearing monarch butterflies...
 Research has shown that rearing monarchs with the hope of saving the species is accomplishing quite the opposite.
 It has been proven that rearing monarchs spreads disease and parasites (such as OE) among the captive monarchs, but can also be spread to wild populations.
 Rearing monarchs can also make them unfit and significantly hamper their migration, which is one of the things that makes them so epically cool, right?
-For monarchs' sake, captive rearing should only be done by those who are properly trained, and for scientific purposes only.
+For monarchs' sake, captive rearing should only be done by those who are properly trained.
+Teachers who collect one or two eggs for a monarch curriculum, apparently does not harm the population, but this practice may change if monarchs are listed by the U.S. Fish and Wildlife Service as "Endangered" in the near future.

 The better option is take a field trip to a milkweed patch and try to find eggs and caterpillars yourself.
 Then watch as they grow and change!
 You can also participate in community science projects that will not only teach you how to collect data, but will actually help monarchs!